Code-Institute-Submissions/milestone-project-114/README.md

 ### Known Bugs and Issues

 * Cancelling a subscription does not currently cause a page redirect or refresh.

+* The checkboxes on each of the subscription options are blue when checked, there is no way that I can see of changing the styling of this.

 ***